docusign/extension-app-data-io-reference-implementation/terraform/README.md

 This configuration will allow Terraform to interact with Docker Desktop on Windows.

-### What else should I check if I run Docker Desktop on Windows?
+### What else should I check if I run Docker Desktop?

-If you run Docker Desktop on Windows, ensure the following:
+If you run Docker Desktop, ensure the following:

-1. **WSL 2 Backend:** Verify that Docker Desktop is configured to use the WSL 2 backend for better performance and compatibility.
-You can check this in Docker Desktop settings under the [**General**](https://docs.docker.com/desktop/settings-and-maintenance/settings/#general) tab.

 1. **Use containerd for pulling and storing images**: Turn off the containerd image store.
 It should bring new features like faster container startup performance by lazy-pulling images, and the ability to run Wasm applications with Docker, but unfortunately `docker` Terraform provider [doesn't support it](https://github.com/kreuzwerker/terraform-provider-docker/issues/534#issuecomment-1483798237).
 You can check this in Docker Desktop settings under the [**General**](https://docs.docker.com/desktop/settings-and-maintenance/settings/#general) tab.

+1. **WSL 2 Backend:** Verify that Docker Desktop is configured to use the WSL 2 backend for better performance and compatibility.
+You can check this in Docker Desktop settings under the [**General**](https://docs.docker.com/desktop/settings-and-maintenance/settings/#general) tab.

-1. **Resource Allocation:** Adjust the resource allocation for Docker Desktop to ensure it has enough CPU and memory to run your containers efficiently.
+1. **Resource Allocation:** Adjust the resource allocation for Docker Desktop to make sure it has enough CPU and memory to run your containers efficiently.
 This can be configured in the [**Resources**](https://docs.docker.com/desktop/settings-and-maintenance/settings/#resources) tab of Docker Desktop settings.

 1. **Network Configuration:** If you encounter network issues, check the network settings in Docker Desktop.
-Ensure that the network mode is correctly configured and that there are no conflicts with other network adapters.
+Make sure that the network mode is correctly configured and that there are no conflicts with other network adapters.

-1. **Windows Firewall:** Ensure that Windows Firewall or any other security software is not blocking Docker's network traffic.
+1. **Windows Firewall:** Make sure that Windows Firewall or any other security software is not blocking Docker's network traffic.
 You may need to create exceptions for Docker.

-By checking these settings, you can ensure that Docker Desktop runs smoothly on your Windows machine.
+By checking these settings, you can ensure that Docker Desktop runs smoothly on your machine.

 ### What if I use Podman as a container tool?